GoogleChrome/web.dev/src/site/content/en/webassembly/compiling-mkbitmap-to-webassembly/index.md

 > Emscripten decides whether to include file system support automatically.
 Many programs don't need files, and file system support is not negligible in size, so Emscripten avoids including it when it doesn't see a reason to.
 That means that if your C/C++ code does not access files, then the `FS` object and other file system APIs will not be included in the output.
 And, on the other hand, if your C/C++ code does use files, then file system support will be automatically included.

-Unfortunately `mkbitmap` is one of these cases where this automatic magic doesn't work, so you need to explicitly tell Emscripten to include file system support.
+Unfortunately `mkbitmap` is one of the cases where Emscripten does not automatically include file system support, so you need to explicitly tell it to do so.
 This means you need to follow the `emconfigure` and `emmake` steps described previously, with a couple more flags set via a `CFLAGS` argument.
-Above I promised not to just show the final magic compilation command as if it had dropped from the sky, but all flags in the following are rather common and you might need them for other projects as well.
+The following flags may come in useful for other projects, too.

 {% Aside %}
 When looking at the following commands, you might wonder about the missing space after `-s` that you may see in other online tutorials.
 Some `-s` options may require quoting, or the space between `-s` and the next argument may confuse `CMake`.
 To avoid those problems, I recommend you generally use the `-sX=Y` notation, that is, without a space.